-This article provides a summary of the topics discussed in a recent Milestone webinar hosted by one of our advisors, Kyle Labelle.
-You can watch the full recording on YouTube or through our website’s Videos section.
+This article provides a summary of topics from a Milestone webinar on various tax planning strategies, including retirement accounts, Roth conversions, equity compensation, and efficient charitable giving.
+Hosted by our advisor Kyle Labelle, the full recording is available on YouTube or through our website’s “Videos“ section.
 While we encourage everyone to watch the complete webinar, you can also use this article to jump to specific sections of the recording by clicking the time stamp in each section header.

 Income Tax System (03:49)